· · · · ·

 3. Gratitude changes the way we view the world.

-The other day I took her outside in the rain.
-Her eyes were wide with wonder as she looked all around—up at the sky watching the rainfall, studying the pitter-patter as it dropped to the ground.
-I was filled with gratitude in the beauty of that moment.
+I have a 6-month-old granddaughter.
+When I am with her, I experience the world with new eyes.
+The other day, I took her outside in the rain.
+Her eyes were wide with wonder as she looked all around—up at the sky, watching the rainfall, studying the pitter-patter as it dropped to the ground.
+I was filled with gratitude for the beauty of that moment.

-…the breath that gives us life, the wind in the trees and the leaves blowing in the breeze, our child’s smile, the sound of laughter, music, a baby’s cry, holding a loved one’s hand, the smell of freshly cut grass, no two sunsets ever the same, things that never change—the sunrise and the sunset, the sun by day, the stars and moon by night, all radiating their light, the miracle of every intricate flower, the smell of soap, the taste of water on your lips, the variety and brilliant colors around us everyday that there are too many to name.
-Our modern conveniences—ice cubes, clean water, the feeling of taking a shower, electricity, computers, cell phones, transportation, relatives that may challenge us but are always there, a conversation with a friend, tasting a piece of chocolate, watching the clouds in the sky, or the simple peace that comes sitting in complete stillness.
+…the breath that gives us life, the wind in the trees and the leaves blowing in the breeze, our child’s smile, the sound of laughter, music, a baby’s cry, holding a loved one’s hand, the smell of freshly cut grass, no two sunsets ever the same, things that never change—the sunrise and the sunset, the sun by day, the stars and moon by night, all radiating their light, the miracle of every intricate flower, the smell of soap, the taste of water on your lips, the variety and brilliant colors around us every day that there are too many to name.
+Our modern conveniences—ice cubes, clean water, the feeling of taking a shower, electricity, computers, cell phones, transportation, relatives that may challenge us but are always there, a conversation with a friend, tasting a piece of chocolate, watching the clouds in the sky, or the simple peace that comes from sitting in complete stillness.

 Conclusion: